We depend upon and appreciate your assistance in reporting cases of animal cruelty. With the diligence of the public, the SPCA is able to help

 What does the law require?

-Who address these complaints of animal cruelty/ neglect?
+Who addresses these complaints of animal cruelty or neglect?